MehranGhamaty/PointProcesses/README.md

 # Description

+This is suppose to be a fire extinguisher.
+I guess now I know why statisticians want to be called data scientists.

 The python package is written to explore point processes, specifically anytime versions of temporal point process.
 The tool is written with TensorFlow's automatic differentiation, along with